robdavid/yamldiff/README.md

 * `original`
   The rules to transform the original file (first non-option argument).
 Consists of a list of transform rules, all of which are applied to the file prior to comparison.
   * `select`
     A list of rules that select YAML documents for transformation.
-All the rules in the list must match for a document to be selected.
+All the criteria must match for a document to be selected.
     * `path`
     A YAML property path, in dotted notation, of a property to be matched.
 If an individual property key contains a `.` character, it can be surrounded by square brackets, e.g. `"metadata.labels.[app.kubernetes.io/name]"`.
     * `regex`